 Still, the existence of uninsured motorist coverage is proof that not all drivers opt for adequate insurance.
-As of 2012, about one in eight drivers was uninsured, according to the Insurance Research Council (IRC).
+As of 2015, about one in eight drivers was uninsured, according to the Insurance Research Council (IRC).
 It’s also worth noting that not every state has the same percentage of uninsured drivers.
-Oklahoma topped the list in 2012 with 25.9% of drivers going without insurance, while Massachusetts saw only 3.9% of its drivers opting out of the legally required insurance.
+Florida topped the list in 2015 with 26.7 percent of drivers going without insurance, while Maine saw only 4.5 percent of its drivers opting out of the legally required insurance.

 Decide to skip car insurance, and you could wind up paying far more in damages, fines, and fees than you would for your monthly insurance premium.

 Getting into an accident with no car insurance

 The worst-case scenario is getting into an accident without car insurance.
 An at-fault, uninsured driver could be found liable for costs, including property damage, medical bills, and more.
 There’s also the possibility that the driver will sue you for damages, which could lead to the seizure of your assets to cover costs, in the event that you don’t have the money to pay.

 All of this is in addition to the costs of paying for your own potential medical bills and property damage, including repairing or replacing your car.
 All told, you could be on the hook for tens of thousands of dollars or more — and that’s on top of any fines you might have to pay simply for getting caught driving without the legally mandated auto insurance coverage.

 Like mandatory minimum auto liability insurance laws, fines and other repercussions for driving without required insurance vary from state to state.
 If you have a driver’s license but don’t own a car of your own, consider non-owner car insurance options.

 The Consumer Federation of America, a non-profit research organization, compiled a list of penalties for driving without insurance in every state as of 2014.
 Depending on the state and how many previous offenses you’ve had, the penalty for driving without car insurance could result in: